Read time 5 minutes

 What have been some of your most exciting projects?

-Veronica: Our most exciting projects are those where the client comes to us with a strong vision, and entrusts us to co-create authentic, moving experiences.
-Although the project type changes — from regenerative Wellness Architecture prototypes, to historically accurate revitalization projects, to timeless new construction that blends contemporary aesthetics with age-old construction and craftsmanship techniques — the focus on enhancing human and planetary wellbeing in thoughtful and elegant ways is always consistent.
+Veronica: Our most exciting projects are those where the client comes to us with a strong vision and entrusts us to co-create authentic, moving experiences.
+Although the project type changes — from regenerative Wellness Architecture prototypes to historically accurate revitalization projects, to timeless new construction that blends contemporary aesthetics with age-old construction and craftsmanship techniques — the focus on enhancing human and planetary wellbeing in thoughtful and elegant ways is always consistent.

 What are the latest trends and innovations in kitchen design?

-Veronica: The future is leading us towards the IOT of appliances, where integrated smart apps will automate your grocery lists and food delivery, and assist you in optimizing weekly meal plans to keep your family in prime health, while at the same time customizing the recipes for the season, ingredients you have in your home, and special needs of individual family members.
-These trends are all about saving time and brining convenience into the kitchen in big ways.
+Veronica: The future is leading us towards the IoT of appliances, where integrated smart apps will automate your grocery lists and food delivery, and assist you in optimizing weekly meal plans to keep your family in prime health, while at the same time customizing the recipes for the season, ingredients you have in your home, and special needs of individual family members.
+These trends are all about saving time and bringing convenience into the kitchen in big ways.

 How do you see the movement of wellbeing being integrated into modern kitchens?

 Veronica: The Vera Iconica Wellness Kitchen™ is bringing wellbeing into the modern kitchen by re-imagining the layout, organization, and functionality of the kitchen around a plant-based diet.
 Additionally, through nudge architecture and environmental psychology, the design and material selections have the power to influence behavior and make it easier to establish rituals that bring mindfulness and ease into daily life.
-We really look at how each of our designs are impacting wellbeing from multiple dimensions: physical, mental, emotional, spiritual, social, and financial, for example.
+We really look at how each of our designs is impacting wellbeing from multiple dimensions: physical, mental, emotional, spiritual, social, and financial, for example.

 What have been some of the challenges in your projects?

-Veronica: Today’s kitchen have not kept up with the transformation the Food Industry is seeing towards plant-based, whole foods diets that are locally sourced.
-Rather they are stuck in a 1950’s paradigm with designs centered around high caloric preservative laden, highly processed foods, and even non-foods.
+Veronica: Today’s kitchens have not kept up with the transformation the Food Industry is seeing towards plant-based, whole foods diets that are locally sourced.
+Rather they are stuck in a 1950’s paradigm with designs centered around high caloric preservative-laden, highly processed foods, and even non-foods.
 These poor diet habits are a number one contributor to 70% of deaths each year.
 The biggest challenge is at an individual level in re-training our culture to eat healthier foods, while the constraints of the kitchen are encouraging the exact behavior that we are trying to break free from.

 How do you see Natufia fitting into the modern kitchen?